 And I only took the first one and the last one: “I don’t have the space for them all,” I told myself.
 (Thud!)
 Here’s the last one.
 It’s a beauty: TOPEX Poseidon, soaring over a colored heat map of the world’s oceans.

 TOPEX Poseidon’s attitude control — its ability to rotate itself — failed in 2005.
 The mission team turned off the lights, made this final t-shirt, and went on to other things.
 But not before the probe had worked in tandem with its successor satellite, JASON-1, for several years of valuable research.
 Among other things, “JASON” stands for the Jason of Greek mythology, an explorer of mysteries and oceans.

 “The End of an Era,” the final t-shirt proclaims.
 But the larger mission continues: after JASON-1 came JASON-2, and then JASON-3.
 Before each Jason went dark, the next one took its place.
 The research goes on.

 I recall a line of poetry that describes machines as “the children of our brains.”
-This idea has stayed with me: that a machine is the sum total of the ideas and dreams of its makers, transformed into reality by whatever ingenuity and craft and dedication they could bring to bear.
+This idea sticks to me: that a machine is the sum total of the ideas and dreams of its makers, transformed into reality by the ingenuity and craft and dedication that they bring to bear.

-Few machines deserve more praise than those exceptional space probes designed and built with such care and skill that they transcend their mission parameters and achieve the almost-unthinkable.
-They do this thanks to engineers and scientists and program managers and flight controllers like those who made TOPEX Poseidon fly, and thus transformed our knowledge of ocean health and climate change.
+Few machines deserve more praise than those exceptional space probes designed and built with such care and skill that they transcend their mission parameters and achieve unexpected greatness.
+They do this only thanks to engineers and scientists and program managers and flight controllers like those who made TOPEX Poseidon fly, and thus transformed our knowledge of ocean health and climate change.

 And who also went home from work from time to time with yet another mission t-shirt on the back seat of the car.
 Five in all — at least.